 What other information should I know?

 Keep all appointments with your doctor and the laboratory.
-Your doctor may order certain lab tests to check your body's response to aripiprazole injection or aripiprazole extended-release injection.
+Your doctor may order certain lab tests to check your body's response to aripiprazole extended-release injection.

-Ask your pharmacist any questions you have about aripiprazole injection or aripiprazole extended-release injection.
+Ask your pharmacist any questions you have about aripiprazole extended-release injection.

 It is important for you to keep a written list of all of the prescription and nonprescription (over-the-counter) medicines you are taking, as well as any products such as vitamins, minerals, or other dietary supplements.
 You should bring this list with you each time you visit a doctor or if you are admitted to a hospital.
 It is also important information to carry with you in case of emergencies.